• Skip to main content

 It’s a fairly common misconception that iTunes (now Apple Podcasts) and other podcast directories host your podcast media files (typically an MP3).
 You don’t actually upload your podcast episode files to iTunes.

-What really happens is that you show iTunes where your podcast files are located in the form of an RSS feed.
+What really happens is that you show Apple Podcasts where your podcast files are located in the form of an RSS feed.

 Then every time you upload a new episode, your feed is automatically updated – and iTunes updates your show listing with the new episode accordingly.